 Kehila Chadasha's progressive Jewish Sunday School meets on Sunday mornings from 9:15 AM to 12:15 PM.
-The Sunday School is directed by members of the Education Committee and the Sunday School Coordinator.
+The Sunday School is directed by the Education director and members of the Education Committee.
 This cooperative arrangement reflects the dynamic style of the Community, which draws members from Washington, D.C., and the surrounding area.

 - A warm, engaging, inclusive, and dynamic environment for learning Judaics and Hebrew.
 We believe learning should be lively, interactive, and enjoyable!

 - Jewish values of tikkun olam (repairing the world), chesed (compassion), and tzedakah (just action) permeate every grade.